 “I thought I was done with cancer,” said the 21-year-old.
-Now he was “waiting for them to give me my six months” to live.
+Now I was “waiting for them to give me my six months” to live.

 But Seattle Children’s oncologist Rebecca Gardner had a better idea.
 She believed Milton was the perfect candidate for immunotherapy, which involves reprogramming some of the body’s t cells to seek out and destroy cancer and is the treatment that inspired Strong Against Cancer.

 Milton was infused with reprogrammed t-cells six weeks after his devastating diagnosis.
 Two weeks later, the most sensitive tests revealed no evidence of cancer.